cleverness/cleverness-to-do-list-plugin/readme.txt

 = 2.3 =
 * Integrated code from bas_der_gruene (Janne Fleischer): widget options, assign additional users, and to-do list comments
 * Moved dashboard widgets settings to the dashboard widget
-* Added ajax to dashboard widget
+* Added ajax to dashboard widget, main plugin page, and category page
+* Added front-end shortcode
 * HTML in tasks has been fixed
+* Started moving code into classes and redoing a lot of it
+* Fixed categories not working in multi-site with the plugin network-activated
+* Added Czech translation by Tomas Vesely
+* Added updated German translation by Janne Fleischer

 = 2.2.8 =
 * Fix issue where completed items would not show using list in the shortcode